Floorp-Projects/Floorp/js/src/doc/Debugger/Conventions.md

 ## Timestamps

-Timestamps are expressed in units of microseconds since the epoch (midnight, January 1st, 1970).
+Timestamps are expressed in units of milliseconds since an arbitrary, but fixed, epoch.
+The resolution of timestamps is generally greater than milliseconds, though no specific resolution is guaranteed.

 ## The `Debugger.DebuggeeWouldRun` Exception